Content

 Text

-An employee may have been a carer for many years already when they join your organisation.
-They can also become a carer suddenly when a loved one becomes ill.
-Caring can be difficult to manage alongside a job, especially where the demands are unpredictable or may grow over time.
+Some employees may already be carers when they join your our organisation.
+Others might become a carer suddenly if a loved one falls ill.
+Caring can be hard to manage alongside a job, especially when caregiving demands are unpredictable or increase over time.
+Nearly a third of carers provide care that is equivalent to a second full-time job.

 Image